-- 1. A child(ren) or youth residing with a parent, relative, or non-related kin (NRKIN) who PPS determines is at imminent risk of foster care, and out of home placement, but can be safe at home with prevention services. - 2.
-A child(ren) or youth who exited foster care to adoption, permanent custodianship, guardianship, or who was reunified with parents and at risk of entering foster care and out of home placement. - 3.
-A child(ren) or youth residing formally or informally with relative caregivers. - 4.
-A child(ren) or youth residing in the home with siblings in out of home placement who is at risk of entering out of home placement. - B. Pregnant and Parenting Youth in the Custody of the Secretary
+- 1) a child or youth who PPS determines is at imminent risk of foster care and out of home placement but can be safe at home with prevention services; - 2) a child or youth who exited foster care to adoption or permanent custodianship/guardianship, or who was reunified with parents is at risk of entering foster care and out of home placement; - 3) a child or youth temporarily or permanently residing with a relative or kin caregiver; - 4) a child or youth living with parents but needs to be with a relative caregiver with prevention services in place; - 5) pregnant and parenting youth in foster care and in an out of home placement. - 6) pregnant woman whose child upon birth may be at imminent risk of foster care (reference PPS 2753, Section E). - 7) a child/youth remaining in the home whose siblings are in foster care.

+B. Pregnant and Parenting Youth in the Custody of the Secretary